squid-cache/squid-cache.github.io/DeveloperResources.rst

 == Developer Projects ==

  '''Squid-3:'''
-https://code.launchpad.net/squid provide space for Squid developers to publish and associate their code with the squid project.
+https://code.launchpad.net/squid provide space for Squid developers to publish and associate their code with the Squid project.

 ## '''Squid-2:''' (obsolete)
 ##To make life easier we provide space for each developer interested in developing a feature in Squid.
 For more information see http://devel.squid-cache.org/.